Contact the Admission Office

-The Fashion Communication minor requires successful completion of 18 credits across four subject areas, as outlined in the chart below.
+School of Fashion and requires successful completion of 18 credits across four subject areas, as outlined in the chart below.

 Note: Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
 Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.